 As with most of my recipes, the protein and vegetables are definitely open to interpretation as well.
 Don’t like mushrooms?
 Sub in eggplant or zucchini.
 Or keep it super simple and use only broccoli.
 While I love adding eggs to this dish to make it an egg fried rice situation, cooked tofu, cooked chicken, or cooked shrimp would be great too.

 And don’t skip the roasted cashews!
 The crunchy nut topping really makes the dish.
 You could use roasted almonds or peanuts instead if you like.

-If you tried this Thai-Inspired Socca Pizza or any other recipe on Loveleaf Co. let me know how you liked it by leaving a comment/rating below!
+If you tried this Baked Buffalo Tofu or any other recipe on Loveleaf Co. let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Instagram, Facebook, and Pinterest for all the easy recipe ideas!Print

 A simple cauliflower fried rice recipe with broccoli, mushrooms, and a creamy coconut almond butter sauce.
 Topped with crunchy roasted cashews.